filecoin-project/FIPs/FRCs/frc-wallet-signing-envelope.md

 The version `0x00` has only `<intended validator address>` for the version specific data.
 In the case of a Multisig wallet that perform an execution based on a passed signature, the validator address is the address of the Multisig itself.
 The data to sign could be any arbitrary data.

-In ethereum contexts, there is no `chainId` affordance at the envelope layer, and little in the way of adoption.
+In Ethereum contexts, there is no `chainId` affordance at the envelope layer, and little in the way of adoption.
 A separate version byte may be needed for more robust support across FVM contexts, such as chain identifier for L2 contexts, key-type discriminants, etc.

 #### Version `0x01`